ccroft6/KaseiCoin_Crowdsale/README.md

 2. Input the value in Ether to buy the corresponding amount of tokens.
 ![Buy Ether](./Execution_Results/buy_8_ether_example.png)

 **IMPORTANT NOTE: My Ganache got disconnected, so I had to go through the process again and add new account addresses.
-I will point out which address from the screenshots above that it would correspond to.
-The new example can be found in entirety in the videos I uploaded to the "Video" folder.**
+I will point out which address from the screenshots above that it would correspond to.**

 3. Click on the "buyTokens" button and MetaMask will open showing the transaction.
 Click "confirm" to confirm the transaction.
 (In this new example, the new address bought 9 Ether)
 ![MetaMask Confirm Ether](./Execution_Results/9_ether_example.png)